 - First and foremost, try not to step in it or sit on it.
 Nobody wants a soggy sock or bum!

 - Blot the stain thoroughly with Plenty MAX – again, the faster you do this after your furry friends have left the mess, the better!
 Not only are they super absorbent and able to soak up the pee but they’re wringable, scrubbable, and super strong too, so they won’t fall apart when wet – the perfect puppy-pee-problem companion.

 - Mix a small amount of detergent (no more than half a teaspoon) with a cup of warm water.

 - Pour the solution into a bottle and spray it all over the offending area.

-- Scrub and then soak up the mixture with kitchen towels.
+- Scrub the area, and then soak up the mixture with kitchen towels until the stain disappears.

-How to clean dog urine on wooden floors
+Cleaning dog urine on wooden floors

 One of the biggest problems with hardwood floor cleaners is that they often contain bleach.
 This is fine when you use it quickly, but you don’t want to leave it on wooden floors to break down smells, as this can cause damage.
 Give the vinegar and baking soda method a go, and then you can give it a good once over with your regular cleaner.